 After breakfast, your Trek Travel guides will fit you to your bike for the week and describe what to expect on today's ride.
-Then you’ll hop on the bikes and ride to the small pueblo of Sonafluca, crossing over a few beautiful rivers along the way, while Arenal Volcano looms behind you.
+Then you’ll hop on your bike and ride to the small pueblo of Sonafluca, crossing over a few beautiful rivers along the way, while Arenal Volcano looms behind you.
 After the bike ride, you will have time to shower and change before checking out of the hotel.
 A visit to Rainforest Chocolate is up next, where you’ll take part in a tour to learn about the origin and history of the cacao tree, from the harvesting of the fruit to the drying and grinding of the seed.
 You will discover the ancient secrets of chocolate and of course, enjoy high-quality organic chocolate followed by a picnic lunch provided by your Trek Travel guides.
-Then, after a brief shuttle, you will board a private boat and cruise across beautiful Lake Arenal toward your next hotel, nestled high in the Monteverde Cloud Forest (a two hour shuttle follows the boat ride- this shuttle is on winding dirt roads into the mountains).
+Then, after a brief shuttle, you will board a private boat and cruise across beautiful Lake Arenal toward your next hotel, nestled high in the Monteverde Cloud Forest.
+A two hour shuttle follows the boat ride on winding dirt roads into the mountains.
 Tonight, you'll savor a special dinner at the hotel, admiring views of the distant Gulf of Nicoya from the deck of the Celajes Restaurant.

 Approximately 15 miles with 815 feet of climbing

 Breakfast | Lunch | Dinner